-The Stress Level of respondents was measured using a 12 questions scale of "Perceived Stress".
+The stress level of respondents was measured using a 12 questions scale of "Perceived Stress".
 The scoring of the responses was done on the basis of stress experienced by respondents in the past one month.
 The analysis of stress levels of respondents revealed that more than 80 % of the respondents have experienced "High Stress" in the past one month.
 This is a seriously alarming situation.
-Further, 26 % respondents faced "Very High Stress" while 6 % respondents faced "Extremely High Stress".
+Further, 26 % respondents faced "Very High Stress".
 The following figure shows the percentage of respondents in category of stress levels.

-4.3 Factor Analysis for Perception of Police Officers towards Police Duty that were asked to them included positive as well as negative statements.
+4.3 Factor Analysis for Perception of Police Officers towards Police Duty that they were asked included positive as well as negative statements.
 Their response was taken on a 5 point Likert scale.
 The data thus obtained was subjected to factor analysis.